How an IoTOps Solution Delivers Benefits to your Organization

 By implementing an IoTOps solution, teams can proactively automate operations in bulk, reducing the manual effort currently involved.
 Issues are diagnosed and resolved from one centralized platform, ensuring a cost-efficient always-on operation.
 A centralized system provides real-time device statuses and features that allow the team to remediate almost all issues remotely.
 This reduces the manual labor involved with operational management of the devices, minimizes the need for on-site visits, and lowers expenses related to these tasks.
 For example, if a remote access gate is not opening, the issue is often resolved by resetting the device.
 Achieving this as a remote action saves the high costs of dispatching a truck with technical personnel to investigate why the device is not working properly.

 3. Improved compliance: As part of their responsibilities, IT teams develop best practices and policies to support the business while securing the technical infrastructure from attack.
-However, the operational management of IoT devices is different than for regular IT devices, in terms of the type of devices, how they are deployed, their physical accessibility, and the dependent devices in the ecosystem.
+However, the operational management of physical security devices is different than for regular IT devices, in terms of the type of devices, how they are deployed, their physical accessibility, and the dependent devices in the ecosystem.

 A single pane of glass solution makes it simple for organizations to implement internal policies for compliance, as they already do for regular IT devices.
 The team can determine policies for password rotations, firmware upgrades, and more.
 They can verify a device’s configuration and compliance with the policies defined, generating alerts if a device becomes non-compliant.
-For example, an organization with thousands of IoT devices cannot easily manage password rotations manually.
+For example, an organization with thousands of devices cannot easily manage password rotations manually.
 Using automation and bulk operations, a company policy to rotate passwords every 30 days and with a strong set of characters can be executed automatically with ease.

 4. Protection from cyber threats: Clear and proactive operational management prevents security vulnerabilities from compromising devices.
 However, even if physical security teams are aware of what needs to be done to mitigate the risks posed by these devices, manually managing them at scale is either not feasible or becomes so time-consuming that they would be unable to carry out their regular day-to-day activities.